what are Indications for Dental Crowns ?

 Inlays and onlays, also referred to as indirect fillings, are restorative options for teeth that have suffered significant decay or damage.
 They provide a durable and aesthetically pleasing solution while being less invasive than full crowns.

-Indications for Inlays and Onlays
+What are the indications for Inlays and Onlays ?

 These restorations are typically used on posterior teeth and serve to reinforce the tooth’s structure, providing strength and longevity.
 Inlays fit within the central area of the tooth, while onlays cover one or more cusps.

-Benefits of Inlays and Onlays
+What are benefits of Inlays and Onlays ?

 - Minimal tooth reduction compared to crowns.